 There has been a lot of talk lately about going organic.
 That means eating only fresh fruits and vegetables grown without pesticides, herbicides or other repellents, as well as on land that is free of these toxins from previous use.
-Even meat and dairy are targets, with organic advocates citing the dangers of feeding animals non-organic feed and giving them dangerous hormones and antibiotics that eventually make its way into our food supply.
+Even meat and dairy are targets, with organic advocates citing the dangers of feeding animals non-organic feed and giving them dangerous hormones and antibiotics that eventually make their way into our food supply.
 If you have read about the Natural Fertility Diet you will know I am very passionate about eating organic for optimal fertility.
 I hope this article helps you to understand why it is so important.

 So, what’s all the fuss about?
 Can non-organic foods really cause a myriad of health problems, not to mention infertility?
 The critics say yes!
 Our food is so full of this “junk” nowadays that every aspect of our health is being affected – even our ability to have children.